Skip to main content Skip to footer

 Solar installations that occupy land space on a parcel must get development approval.

-A building permit is required for all rooftop and wall-mounted solar panel installations.
+A Building Permit is required for all rooftop and wall-mounted solar panel installations.

-Homeowners or contractors can apply for a building permit once Electric Design has approved the micro-generation system.
+Homeowners or contractors can apply for a Building Permit once Electric Design has approved the micro-generation system.
 Use eApply to submit your application.

-Be sure to include the following documents with your building permit application:
+Be sure to include the following documents with your Building Permit application:

 • Drawings that show where the solar modules will be located on the structure